Land / Lot Information

 The land has a gentle roll to it, changing some 70′ in topography.
 You enter the ranch on its east side, where two seasonal creeks wind through the property until converging.
 These creeks are branches to the Dry Fork of Little Wichita River.
 They are lined with tall elms the whole way, creating lots of meadows perfect for bowhunting.
 A nice home or cabin site is near the road entrance too, which overlooks the creek bottoms.

 The land rolls to a bottom after this, where a large slough is that will back up over an acre of surface water.
 The slough would be perfect for duck hunting, and also provides additional water for cattle.
+It appears to be spring fed from a creek draw that flows most of the year and has cattails along its banks.

 After this the property ascends westward through a pasture with thick mesquite tree cover.
 A bluff ridge here is the highest point of the ranch and provides scenic views across the slough and tree-lined creeks.
 It would be a great place to call up predators or set up a blind with multiple staging areas below it in the pasture.